This Is How We Dominated The Iron Butt SaddleSore 1000

 Avoid Boredom During the Ride

 Boring trips can cause drowsiness.
 The best way to avoid boredom is to plan a trip that interests you.
-Not everyone is the same type of rider.

 If you enjoy carving through canyons or up mountain peaks, you shouldn’t plan a long straight trip on a highway.

 Music and podcasts can also be a quick solution to boredom.
-You should keep the volume at appropriate levels to ensure your safety while riding.

-We all installed Cardo PACKTALK Bold Bluetooth communication systems into our helmets which made it super easy for us to talk to each other, listen to our own music streamed from our phones, or the radio, or even call someone from home to chat to keep our minds sharp.
+It also allows us to listen to music streamed from our phones or the radio or even call someone from home to chat to keep our minds sharp.

 Towing Services Can Save Your Life